-YOU CAN EXPECT MEASURE TARGET/ RESULT HOW WE PERFORMED Previous year Result: Achieved We provide efficient management of demand for water for our community.
+YOU CAN EXPECT MEASURE TARGET/ RESULT HOW WE PERFORMED We provide efficient management of demand for water for our community.
 The average consumption of drinking water per Waitomo District resident, per day.
-Target: ≤ 375 litres per person per day Result: 487 litres /day Previous year Result: Not Achieved Consumption in Te Kūiti and Piopio have reduced in recent months but still greater than target.
+Target: ≤ 375 litres per person per day Result: 487 litres /day Previous year Result: Not Achieved • Consumption in Te Kūiti and Piopio have reduced in recent months but still greater than target.